If you gather a group of nonprofit professionals and ask what their biggest challenges are, many will say they are struggling to retain donors.

 When someone gives to your organization for the first time, send them a donor welcome kit.
 It’s important to welcome them to your family and make a good impression if you want new donors to stick around!

 Now, you see the problem.

 You already know that long-term donors are more valuable to your organization than people who make a one-off donation.

-According to data from Analytical Ones, a donor who makes a second donation within three months is 58.4 percent more valuable over five-years, than a donor who gives for the second time between 10 and 12 months after their initial donation.
+According to data from Analytical Ones, a new donor who makes a second gift within three months of their first is twice as valuable long term than someone who gives 10 to 12 months later.